massimo-cassandro/preview-in-browser/README.md

 > The app name is platform dependent.
 Don't hard code it in reusable modules.
 Eg. Chrome is `google chrome` on OS X, `google-chrome` on Linux and `chrome` on Windows.

+From 1.1 version a string to be removed from the beginning of local path can be defined in the extension settings.

 This extension was inspired by [vscode-extensions-open-in-browser](https://github.com/SudoKillMe/vscode-extensions-open-in-browser) and by [vscode-local-web-opener](https://github.com/Tairraos/vscode-local-web-opener)